CPS would seem to be the main suspect.

 If the CPS/CKP is failed sometimes the OBD-II code reader cannot make a connection to the computer or cannot read Check Engine Light/MIL codes because the CPS/CKP has failed.

-Diagnostic steps to confirm the CPS is the cause of your no-start
+Diagnostic steps to help confirm the CPS is the cause of your no-start:

-Exchange the fuel pump relay and the ASD relay with one of the other similar ones in the PDC to eliminate the relays as the cause of the no-start Confirm that the fuel pump to runs for 3-5 seconds when you turn the ignition key to ON.
+-Exchange the fuel pump relay and the ASD relay with one of the other similar ones in the PDC to eliminate these relays as the cause of the no-start.
+Confirm that the fuel pump runs for 3-5 seconds when you turn the ignition key to ON.

 Crankshaft Position Sensor Connector (CPS/CKP)